crescent-network/crescent/x/farming/spec/07_params.md

 ## FarmingFeeCollector

 A farming fee collector is a module account address that collects farming fees, such as staking creation fee and private plan creation fee.

+## DelayedStakingGasFee

+Since the farming module has adopted delayed staking, handling `MsgStake` does not immediately consumes gas.
+Instead, gas for this newly queued staking is consumed at the end of the epoch.
+`DelayedStakingGasFee` is to impose gas fee for this reason.